-Private Consultant, since September 2020; Director, asset management firm Ariel Investments, LLC, since March 2021; Co-Chief Executive Officer of Tanium, a privately-held endpoint security and systems management company, from June 2019 to September 2020; Chief Operating Officer and Chief Financial Officer of Tanium, May 2017 to June 2019; Consultant to WndrCo, a new media and technology company, December 2016 to May 2017; Chief Financial Officer, media company DreamWorks Animation SKG, September 2014 to September 2016; Chief Financial Officer, media company DirecTV Latin America, December 2013 to September 2014; SVP, Treasurer & Corporate Development, media and technology company DirecTV, July 2012 to April 2014; Managing Director, Head of Global Industrials Group, Americas, financial services company Royal Bank of Scotland, January 2011 to July 2012.
+Private Consultant, since September 2020; Director of asset management firm Ariel Investments, LLC, since March 2021.
+In March 2022 Mr. Merchant was nominated to serve as a director of Warner Bros.
+Discovery, a media company which is expected to become a separate publicly-traded company in mid-2022.
+Previously, Mr. Merchant served as Co-Chief Executive Officer of Tanium, a privately-held endpoint security and systems management company, from June 2019 to September 2020; Chief Operating Officer and Chief Financial Officer of Tanium, May 2017 to June 2019; Consultant to WndrCo, a new media and technology company, December 2016 to May 2017; Chief Financial Officer, media company DreamWorks Animation SKG, September 2014 to September 2016; Chief Financial Officer, media company DirecTV Latin America, December 2013 to September 2014; SVP, Treasurer & Corporate Development, media and technology company DirecTV, July 2012 to April 2014; Managing Director, Head of Global Industrials Group, Americas, financial services company Royal Bank of Scotland, January 2011 to July 2012.

-Qualifications: Mr. Merchant brings operating and financial experience in large, complex organizations as a result of his service as a senior executive in public and private companies.
+Qualifications: Mr. Merchant brings financial and accounting experience in large, complex organizations as a result of his service as a senior executive and director of public and private companies.